AbdulRehman-z/ecommerce-golang-fiber-mongodb/readme.md

 # E-commerce implemented with fiber(v2)

  This is e-commerce backend implemented with fiber(v2) and mongodb.
 It is a simple e-commerce backend with basic features.

+## Environment Variables

+Make sure to set the following environment variables:

+- `JWT_SECRET` - Used in utils.CreateToken.
+- `ADMIN_PASS` - Used in controllers.Signup.
+- `ADMIN_EMAIL` - Used in controllers.Signup.
+- `MONGO_URI` - Used in database.ConnectWithMongodb.

 ### Features